- Sports and Recreation»

-Terry Francona won AL Manager of the Year for the second time in his managerial career.
+Last season, Francona won the AL Manager of the Year for the second time in his career.
 He won the award in 2013 also with the Indians.

-In Game 7 of the World Series which ended well after 1am.
-The Cubs finally snapped their 108-year championship drought edging the Indians 8-7 in the 10th inning.
+In Game 7 of the World Series, the Cubs finally snapped their 108-year championship drought edging the Indians 8-7 in the 10th inning.

 Francona's Indians went 10-5 in the postseason.
 Prior to the World Series, the Indians swept Boston 4-0 then silenced Toronto big bats winning four of five games.